olegkapitonov/Kapitonov-Plugins-Pack/README.md

 For the version from master branch (thanks to [brummer10](https://github.com/brummer10)):

-1. Run 'make' command.
+1. Run `meson build` and then `ninja -C build` in the source directory.
-   Default build, aka 'make' build the LV2 plugins, 'make LADSPA' build the ladspa plugins, 'make LV2 LADSPA' build both versions. 'make faust' regenerate the faust generated *-cpp files.
+2. Run `ninja -C build install` to install to /usr/lib/ladspa and /usr/lib/lv2.
-2. Run 'make install' command.
+   To install to your user directory, run
-   Plugins will be installed to ~/.ladspa and ~/.lv2 if the command was run from user or to /usr/lib/ladspa and /usr/lib/lv2 if the command was run from root.
+  `meson build --reconfigure -Dladspadir=~/.ladspa -Dlv2dir=~/.lv2` and then `ninja -C build install`.
 3. Launch host application (e. g.
 Ardour).
 Find desired plugin in the library.
 Names will have `kpp_` prefix.